DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 these were natural and how much of these were results of those policies with the data we have.

-It wouldn’t be unrealistic to say all this strategic undertaking was for the reconstruction of the country’s political environment and social construct.
+It wouldn't be unrealistic to say all this strategic undertaking was for the reconstruction of the country's political environment and social construct.
 Without a shadow of a doubt, there was a big effort to create a country that was prepared for the new socio-economic and political landscape.
 Here, we have the chance to observe and study a large-scale usage of social engineering, a term that we hear often.

-Social engineering is described as a job that can manipulate the identity of the society, it’s social texture and control it’s reactions, desires, passions and hatred.
+Social engineering is described as a job that can manipulate the identity of the society, it's social texture and control it's reactions, desires, passions and hatred.

 Social engineering can be done by other professions with the help of financial support, communication and various other assistances.
 Also local supporters are produced.
-Like Tunç Sipahi emphasized on, cultural codes being inherited from family and learned from social circles doesn’t change the fact that they are produced.
-‘Consent’ is produced and masses are established in order to achieve transition of ‘power’ to them.
+Like Tunç Sipahi emphasized on, cultural codes being inherited from family and learned from social circles doesn't change the fact that they are produced.
+'Consent' is produced and masses are established in order to achieve transition of 'power' to them.

 In this context, neo-liberal system could not ignore a tool such as the mass media considering it used all its resources towards that goal.
-In the first half of 1990’s, private stations started broadcasting without any government license; in fact, the governments of that period had preferred to turned a blind eye and at times, even supported the illegal broadcasts, meant the missing part of social engineering was starting to
+In the first half of 1990's, private stations started broadcasting without any government license; in fact, the governments of that period had preferred to turned a blind eye and at times, even supported the illegal broadcasts, meant the missing part of social engineering was starting to